 Describe any changes that will be made to this goal, the annual outcomes, metrics, or strategies/activities to achieve this goal as a result of this analysis.
 Identify where those changes can be found in the SPSA.

-We will continue the implementation of this goal into next year.
+We will continue this goal in the 23-24 school year.